JetBrains/kotlin-multiplatform-dev-docs/topics/journal/cross-platform-mobile-development.md

 Among the most popular apps built with Flutter are Google Ads, Xianyu by Alibaba, eBay Motors, and Hamilton.

+Explore [Kotlin Multiplatform and Flutter](kotlin-multiplatform-flutter.md) in detail to better understand their capabilities and determine the right fit for your cross-platform project.

 ### React Native

 Facebook introduced React Native in 2015 as an open-source framework designed to help mobile engineers build hybrid native/cross-platform apps.
 It's based on ReactJS – a JavaScript library for building user interfaces.
 In other words, it uses JavaScript to build mobile apps for Android and iOS systems.